- Apply nowThe program starts once a year

 Are you missing home?
 Are your classes too challenging?
 Want advice about your internship?
 Your study coach is there to help you with such issues.
 They help you find effective ways to study.
 Support you in making choices about your future career.
 And guide you in your personal development.

-In your 2nd year of Automotive Engineering you expand your knowledge of automobiles and their component systems.
+In your 2nd year of Automotive Engineering, you expand your knowledge of automobiles and their component systems.
+You gain a lot of independence through practical projects.
+You also get to choose your specializations.

 - Business Management